TCLamnidis/BareBonesBash/README.md

 far enough to see your previous commands.

 Tip: try pressing `ctrl+l`, which will clear your terminal of all the old gunk that was printed to your screen.
+This does NOT delete those lines, it simply scrolls down for you.
+You can still find all your previous work if you scroll up.

 We will now try out three semi-related commands to make viewing the contents of a file, as well as introduce the concept of `|` or "pipe".

 <p align="center"><img src="https://tinynin.files.wordpress.com/2012/01/warppipe-copy.gif" width="20%"></p>

-Pipe passes the output of one program and puts it into another.
-Head allows you to view the first X number of lines, tail the same but with last.
+A pipe passes the output of one command and gives it as input to the next. `head` allows you to view the first 10 lines of a file, while `tail` will show the last
+10.

 We will now print the file to screen with `zcat`, but rather than just let the whole thing print, will "pipe" the output into head, which will allow us to